axelpale/affineplane-circlepack/README.md

 ## See also

-This library uses some tools from [affineplane](https://axelpale.github.io/affineplane/) geometry library.
+This library uses some tools from [affineplane](https://axelpale.github.io/affineplane/) and [apollonius](https://axelpale.github.io/apollonius/) geometry libraries.

 ## License